Alphabetical Plant Listing

 • Toxic to dogs, toxic to cats, toxic to horses.

-As climbers, Clematis are unsurpassed in their long flowering presence, their rich diversity of flower shapes, and their wide array of colors and tolerances in terms of exposure and climate.
+As climbers, Clematis are unsurpassed in their long flowering presence, the rich diversity of flower shapes, and a wide array of colors and tolerances in terms of exposure and climate.
 It is no wonder they are so popular!
 From tree huggers to container varieties, there is a Clematis for every garden and flowers for almost every month of the year!
 Members of the Ranunculaceae family, they include more than 300 species and hundreds of hybrids.
-They create year after year a ravishing colorful show in the garden whether solely trained on walls, arbors, or trellises, or grown in association with other climbers.
+They create a ravishing colorful show in the garden year after year, whether solely trained on walls, arbors, or trellises or grown in association with other climbers.
 They are divided into 3 groups which determine how they should be pruned.
-Regular pruning of Clematis is important as it promotes strong growth and flowering as well as a harmonious plant.
+Regular pruning of Clematis is important as it promotes strong growth and flowering and a harmonious plant.
 If left unpruned, Clematis can turn into a mass of tangled stems with a bare base and flowers well above eye level.

 Clematis: How to Grow and Care with Success